iamduo/workq/README.md

 ### Priority

-Priorities are numeric from 0 (default, and lowest) - 4,294,967,295 (highest, 2^32) and can control the order of job execution within a single job queue.
+Priority is a signed 32-bit integer value from -2147483648 to 2147483647, 0 being the default.
+Controls the order of job execution within a single job queue.
 Higher priorities are executed first.

 ### TTR - Time-to-run